johanneskastl/bundlewrap_vagrant_ansible_libvirt/README.md

 1. Make sure the git submodules are fully working by issuing `git submodule init && git submodule update`
 1. Run `vagrant up`
+1. Log in using `vagrant ssh`.
+The `vagrant` user has a SSH key (with an empty passphrase) so it can log in on the VM itself using `ssh localhost`.
+1. Check the [quickstart
+   tutorial](https://docs.bundlewrap.org/guide/quickstart/) and start playing around with bundlewrap.
 1. Party!

 ## Cleaning up